neurobiology-ut/PHILOW/README.md

 If you want to use the currently displayed slice as your training data, click the 'Not Checked' button near the center left to display 'Checked'.

-### train and pred with your gpu machine
+### Train and pred with your gpu machine
-#### train
+#### Train
 To train on your GPU machine, open launcher at first.
 ```angular2
 python launcher_simple.py
 ```
-1) select Trainer
+1) Select Trainer

-2) select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)
+2) Select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)

-3) select labels dir : all label images should be named same as original images and contains data management csv file
+3) Select labels dir : all label images should be named same as original images and contains data management csv file

-4) select dir for save trained model
+4) Select dir for save trained model

-5) click on the "start training" button
+5) Click on the "start training" button

 6) Check the command line for the progress of training.
 If you want to stop in the middle, use ctrl+C.

-#### predict
+#### Predict
 To predict labels on your machine, open launcher at first.
 ```angular2
 python launcher_simple.py
 ```
-1) select Predicter
+1) Select Predicter

-2) select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)
+2) Select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)

-3) (optional) select labels dir if you want to keep labels witch were used on training, and data management csv file
+3) (Optional) Select labels dir if you want to keep labels witch were used on training, and data management csv file

-4) select model dir contains hdf5 file
+4) Select model dir contains hdf5 file

-5) select output dir for predicted labels
+5) Select output dir for predicted labels

-6) click on the "predict" button
+6) Click on the "predict" button

 7) Check the command line for the progress of prediction.
 If you want to stop in the middle, use ctrl+C.

-### train and predict with Google Colab
+### Train and predict with Google Colab
 If you don't have a GPU machine, you can use Google Colab to perform GPU-based training and prediction for free.

 1) Open [train and predict notebook](https://github.com/neurobiology-ut/PHILOW/blob/develop/notebooks/train_and_pred_using_PHILOW.ipynb) and click "Open in Colab" button